Nowadays it’s difficult to keep fitness mojo in life as there are so many work, so many tension, so many ups and downs.

 UV light helps your eyes to promote serotonin release that will lift your mood, regulate appetite.
 This sunlight again helps with quality sleep, mood stability, immunity, and a healthy body.

-You should plat trees around your hose and practice deep breathing, meditation, yoga and aerobic exercise so that you can boost the oxygen level in your body.
+You should plant trees around your house and practice deep breathing, meditation, yoga and aerobic exercises so that you can boost the oxygen level in your body.
 It will make your blood circulation better as well.

-Sufficient sleep helps your body to rest and rebuild that will make you refreshed and restored keep fitness mojo.
+Sufficient sleep helps your body to heal and rebuild.
+It will make you refreshed and then you can give your full effort to your work.
 Try to sleep at a regular time and make your room as dark as possible you can wear a sleeping mask if it is not dark enough.

 A Quality sleep definitely helps your immunity, physical health, mental health and your fitness mojo will definitely boost.

 Exercise is a great tool to become healthy and successful.
 Exercise helps your body in blood circulation, oxygenation, and digestion.
 So choose the right exercise tools to exercise regularly.